-- Identify different types of relationships; - Recognise who they have positive healthy relationships with. - Understand what is meant by the term body space (or personal space); - Identify when it is appropriate or inappropriate to allow someone into their body space; - Rehearse strategies for when someone is inappropriately in their body space. - Know that our body can often give us a sign when something doesn't feel right; to trust these signs and talk to a trusted adult if this happens; - Recognise and describe appropriate behaviour online as well as offline; - Identify what constitutes personal information and when it is not appropriate or safe to share this; - Understand and explain how to get help in a situation where requests for images or information of themselves or others occurs. - Define the terms 'secret' and 'surprise' and know the difference between a safe and an unsafe secret; - Recognise how different surprises and secrets might make them feel; - Know who they could ask for help if a secret made them feel uncomfortable or unsafe.
+Identify their achievements and areas of development; Recognise that people may say kind things to help us feel good about ourselves: Explain why some groups of people are not represented as much on television/in the media.
+Explain some of the different talents and skills that people have and how skills are developed; Recognise their own skills and those of other children in the class.
+Demonstrate how working together in a collaborative manner can help everyone to achieve success; Understand and explain how the brain sends and receives messages through the nerves.
+Torm 6 Crowing Identify different types of relationships; Term 6 - Growing Recognise who they have positive healthy relationships with. and Chanaina Understand what is meant by the term body space (or personal space); and Changing Identify when it is appropriate or inappropriate to allow someone into their body 0 0 space; Rehearse strategies for when someone is inappropriately in their body space.
+Know that our body can often give us a sign when something doesn't feel right; to trust these signs and talk to a trusted adult if this happens; Recognise and describe appropriate behaviour online as well as offline; Identify what constitutes personal information and when it is not appropriate or safe to share this; Understand and explain how to get help in a situation where requests for images or information of themselves or others occurs.
+Define the terms 'secret' and 'surprise' and know the difference between a safe and an unsafe secret; Recognise how different surprises and secrets might make them feel; Know who they could ask for help if a secret made them feel uncomfortable or unsafe. whome. $\times \times $ $\times \lambda \qquad \times \times $